AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/Introduction/Use the EdgeScript CLI to configure scripts.md

 # Use the EdgeScript CLI to configure scripts

-This topic describes the functions of the EdgeScript command line interface \(CLI\) and how to use the EdgeScript CLI.
+This topic describes the features of the EdgeScript command-line interface \(CLI\) and how to use the EdgeScript CLI.

-## Functions
+## Features

-The EdgeScript CLI supports the following functions:
+The EdgeScript CLI supports the following features:

 -   Publish scripts to the staging environment.
--   Publish scripts from the staging environment to all CDN nodes \(production environment\), and roll back scripts from the production environment to the staging environment.
+-   Publish scripts from the staging environment to all CDN nodes \(production environment\) or roll back scripts from the production environment to the staging environment.
--   Query, modify, and delete scripts in the staging and production environments.
+-   Query, modify, or delete scripts in the staging and production environments.

 ## Download the EdgeScript CLI

-You can click [attachment](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/113904/cn_zh/1580886874093/openapi-es-tools-master-b7a3ee97c5d23b5885d8e0ed5fa674b10f83d9e5.zip) to download the EdgeScript CLI.
+You can click [here](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/113904/cn_zh/1580886874093/openapi-es-tools-master-b7a3ee97c5d23b5885d8e0ed5fa674b10f83d9e5.zip) to download the EdgeScript CLI.

 ## Work with EdgeScript CLI

-You can use the EdgeScript CLI to perform the following tasks:
+You can use EdgeScript CLI to perform the following tasks:

 -   Configure your AccessKey pair.